 Conduct A/B tests to continuously improve your form.
 Test one variable at a time — the number of fields, the button text, the layout, the presence of trust signals — and measure the impact on completion rate.
 Even small improvements compound over time.
 A 10% improvement in form completions, sustained over a year, could represent dozens of additional leads and significant additional revenue.

-Your website form is arguably the most valuable element on your entire website.
-It is where interest becomes action, where visitors become leads, and where your marketing investment converts into business opportunities.
-Treating form design as an afterthought is one of the most expensive mistakes a UK business can make.
-Apply the principles in this guide — reduce fields, design for mobile, write specific button labels, validate inline, and build trust — and you will see a meaningful increase in form completions.
+Apply the principles in this guide — reduce fields, design for mobile, write specific button labels, validate inline, build trust, ensure accessibility, and comply with UK GDPR — and you will see a meaningful increase in form completions.
 More completions mean more leads, more leads mean more customers, and more customers mean a more successful business.
 The maths is simple.
 The execution requires attention to detail, but the rewards are substantial.